KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

   4. **WAN Zone**: This is where the "Internet", in the context of the Infrastructure, lives.
 This is where:
       - The PC from which the Proxmox management will be done, running the Packer, Terraform, and Ansible.
       - The External Attacks will occur from.
+- There will also be Internal Attack Simulations, executed from within the different zones, bypassing the firewall ("assume breach").

 ## Initial Configuration / PoC